Why is My Stomach Hard at the Top? Gastroenterologist Explains.

 - Stomach flu (viral Gastroenteritis).

-- Others such as hypercalcemia, hyperkalemia, poor blood supply to the stomach or the intestines.
+- Others such as hypercalcemia, hyperkalemia, and poor blood supply to the stomach or the intestines.

 When to see a doctor for the hard upper stomach?